From R&D Director to Senior Management in Biotech: What the Transition Actually Requires

 But here's what catches people off guard:

-The skills that made you successful in R&D can actively work against you at the senior management level.
+The skills that made you successful in R&D don’t just stop helping at the senior management level.

 Not because they're wrong.
 Because the game has changed, and most R&D leaders don't see it coming until they're already struggling.